azdavis/rjsonnet/docs/std_lib.md

 `manifestJsonEx(value, indent, newline, key_val_sep)` convert the given object to a JSON form.

-`indent` is a string containing one or more whitespaces that are used for indentation.
+`indent` is a string containing one or more whitespace characters that are used for indentation.

 `newline` is by default `"\n"` and is inserted where a newline would normally be used to break long lines.